 PACS helped socially excluded communities improve their livelihoods through access to MGNREGA (the Mahatma Gandhi National Rural Employment Guarantee Act, the Indian Government’s rural employment scheme), land and forest rights, inclusive livelihood models and skills training.

 Rights to basic services

-PACS has supported socially excluded communities to access government schemes in education, health and nutrition.
+PACS supported socially excluded communities to access government schemes in education, health and nutrition.

-The poverty levels in PACS districts are higher than the average for rural India, and a substantial proportion of the population belong to socially excluded groups.
+The poverty levels in PACS districts were higher than the average for rural India, and a substantial proportion of the population belong to socially excluded groups.

 - Women and girls – women and girls are excluded from many aspects of Indian life including health, education and work.

 - People with disabilities – most service providers, governments and workplaces in India are not equipped for the full participation of people with disabilities.

 - Muslims – Muslims from poorer backgrounds fare poorly in a broad range of socioeconomic indicators.